UConn vs. Arkansas Predictions & Picks - NCAA Tournament Sweet 16

 UConn vs. Arkansas Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Thursday's contest between the UConn Huskies (27-8) and Arkansas Razorbacks (22-13) matching up at T-Mobile Arena has a projected final score of 73-69 (according to our computer prediction) in favor of UConn, who is listed as a slight favorite by our model.
-The game will start at 7:15 PM ET on March 23.
+Thursday's contest that pits the UConn Huskies (27-8) against the Arkansas Razorbacks (22-13) at T-Mobile Arena has a projected final score of 73-69 (based on our computer prediction) in favor of UConn, who is a small favorite in this matchup according to our model.
+Game time is at 7:15 PM on March 23.

-Based on our computer prediction, UConn projects to cover the 3.5-point spread in its matchup against Arkansas.
-The over/under has been set at 139.5, and the two sides are projected to hit the over.
+According to our computer prediction, UConn should cover the point spread, which currently sits at 3.5.
+The two sides are projected to exceed the 139.5 over/under.

 UConn vs. Arkansas Game Info & Odds